francescobaraldi/time-series-forecasting-with-transformers/README.md

 ### Testing results

-The following table shows the results of the testing phase, here the metrics's scores are computed on the forecasting of the next 30 days in the future, following the process descrbied [here](#testing).
+The following table shows the results of the testing phase, here the metrics' scores are computed on the forecasting of the next 30 days in the future, following the process descrbied in the [Testing section](#testing).

 |            | Transformer Decoder | Transformer | LSTM    |
 |:----------:|:-------------------:|:-----------:|:-------:|